-RICHMOND - Every time Sen. Mark Herring casts a vote on the floor of the Virginia Senate, he has an unsettling thought: His vote should really count at least one and a half times.
+RICHMOND - Every time Sen. Mark R. Herring casts a vote on the floor of the Virginia legislature, he has an unsettling thought: It should really count at least one and a half times.

 Since his district in eastern Loudoun County was drawn a decade ago, so many newcomers have moved to its growing subdivisions that it has 100,000 more people than it would if the state's population was divided evenly among the 40 Senate districts.

-Put another way, Herring's constituents in Loudoun now get only two-thirds of the say over what goes on in the Senate as residents in Lynchburg or Harrisonburg or Chesapeake, where growth has been slower.
+Put another way, the Democrat's constituents in Loudoun now get only two-thirds of the say over what goes on in the Senate as residents in Lynchburg or Harrisonburg or Chesapeake, where growth has been slower.

 But that's about to change.